w3f/polkadot-wiki/docs/mirror-learn-treasury.md

 referendum.
 Two, there are time delays to treasury spends.
 They are only enacted every spend period.
 This means that there will be some time to observe this attack is taking place.
 The time delay then allows chain participants time to respond.
-The response may take the form of governance measures or - in the most extream cases a liquidation of their holdings and a migration to a minority fork.
+The response may take the form of governance measures or - in the most extreme cases a liquidation of their holdings and a migration to a minority fork.
 However, the possibility of this scenario is quite low.

 ## Further Reading